-We are really gratified to find that our friend Farley of the Spartan does not endorse the uugenerous remarks of the Editor of the Herald against the people of Union.
-In last
+We are really gratified to find that our friend Farley of the Spartan does not endorse the ungenerous remarks of the Editor of the Herald against the people of Union.
+In last Wednesday's issue of the Sportan he says: "We do not see how Union can be blamed for

-Wednesday's issue of the Spartan he says: "We do not see how Union can be blamed for not being a point of competition, and hope that she will yet be repaid for her liberality and public spirit, in contributing to the Spartanburg and Asheville Railroad, the benefits from which will be derived by the whole State, and not by Spartanburg alone.
-Put us before your people right, friend Stokes, as anxious to see you enjoying the lowest possible rates, and enjoying equal benefits with us from the enterprise which are helping to complete.
-We hope your freight rates will be adjusted satisfactorily, and that you will soon reap the fruit of your liberal policy, both through your own and our market, which is just next door to you."
+The Legislature in joint session elected not being a point of competition, and hope that Judge Spofford to the United States Senate. she will yet be repaid for her liberality and public spirit, in contributing to the Spartanburg and Asheville Railroad, the benefits from which and Asheville Railroad, the benefits from which will be derived by the whole State, and not by Spartanburg alone.
+Fut us before your people right, friend Stokes, as anxious to see you enjoy-ing the lowest possible rates, and enjoying equal benefits with us from the enterprise which you are helping to complete.
+We hope your freight rates will be adjusted satisfacterily, and that you will soon reap the fruit of your liberal pol-icy, both through your own and our market, which is just next door to you."

 That's as good as "shaking hands across the bloody chasm," Captain, and we extend you our cordial grip.
-We know your weakness, but when the infantry band began to play.
-A can't endorse your notion of uniting the two few hundred person hered on the street | forens.
-You may come down and make a partial union on a purely domestic basis.
+We know your weakness, but can't endorse your notion of uniting the two hered on the streets towns.
+You may come down and make a partial union on a purely domestie basis.